 When I first heard about ETFs, I thought they were complicated instruments meant only for professionals.
-Over time, I realized ETFs are actually designed to make investing simpler, calmer, and more structured.
-This guide on Financier Mind explains ETF investing from absolute basics to advanced understanding, with a human touch and practical clarity.
+Over time, I realized they are actually designed to make investing simpler, calmer, and more structured.
+This guide on Financier Mind explain investing from absolute basics to advanced understanding, with a human touch and practical clarity.

 This article is purely educational.
 It is meant to help you understand ETFs so you can think clearly and confidently about finance.

-What are ETFs explained simply.
-Learn how ETFs work, types, risks, and why investors prefer ETFs.
+What are they explained simply.
+Learn how ETFs work, types, risks, and why investors prefer it.

 What Are ETFs?

 ETF stands for Exchange Traded Fund.
-An ETF is an investment fund that is traded on the stock exchange, just like a share.
+It is an investment fund that is traded on the stock exchange, just like a share.

-When you buy an ETF, you are buying a basket of assets.
+When you buy an it, you are buying a basket of assets.
 These assets may include shares, bonds, commodities, or a mix of many investments.

 Why ETFs Were Created

-Instead of buying many individual shares, an investor can buy one ETF and gain exposure to multiple companies or assets.
+Instead of buying many individual shares, an investor can buy one of it and gain exposure to multiple companies or assets.

-Investors buy and sell the ETF during market hours.
+- Investors buy and sell the it during market hours.

-The ETF price changes based on demand, supply, and underlying asset value.
+- The price changes based on demand, supply, and underlying asset value.

-This structure makes ETFs transparent and easy to track.
+This structure makes it transparent and easy to track.

 ETF vs Mutual Fund